PAA e-mail lists--Don't send attachments; put them on web site instead

 This FAQ explains why you should not send e-mail messages with attachments to our lists, and how to share those files with everyone in another way.

-Many people want to share the latest political cartoon, photo, MS Word or Powerpoint file, MP3 song, or other file with others on our e-mail lists.
+Many people want to share the latest political cartoon, photo, MS Word or Powerpoint file, MP3 song, flyer with embedded text about an event, or other file, to other people on our e-mail lists.

-This is a great way to communicate ideas, and can certainly be more interesting than reading a lot of text.
+This sounds a good way to communicate ideas, and can certainly be more interesting than reading a lot of text.
 It's easy to send an attachment, and most people can get and open most attachments without a problem.

-However, some people have problems opening attachments, and it also causes other problems, so we strongly discourage you from adding attachments to messages you send to our lists.
+However, some people have problems opening attachments, and they can also cause other big problems, so we strongly discourage you from adding attachments to messages you send to our lists.
 This includes forwarded messages, too.
 There are better ways of sharing your files with others, and we'll help you do this-- see below.

 Some reasons why you should not send attachments to our list: